ericsharma/toss-up/README.md

 Key methods:

-- `register(payment, owner)`: Initializes a game with the owner and wager amount
+- `register(payment, owner)`: Initializes a game with the owner and amount
 - `play(payment, player)`: Executes the game logic and distributes funds
 - `getRandom(player)`: Generates a pseudo-random number for fair outcome determination